josselingirault/procyclingstats.com-webscraper/README.md

-# procyclingstats.com-webscraper
+# Procyclingstats.com-webscraper

-This repository contains datasets scraped from the procycling stats.com website, as well as the python code used to retrieve them.
+This repo contains data about pro cycling races and cyclists, as well as the python code to retrieve it.

+The data is scraped from the procyclingstats.com website.
 The data contains base informations about riders and urls used to retrieve those informations.

+## Usage

+Feel free to download the datasets.

+You can also download the python code and adapt it for yourself.
+Because procyclingstats.com often changes its html layout, you'll potentially have to adapt the beautifulsoup parsing.
+To avoid getting blocked by the pcs server, the scraper spends a lot of time waiting, making the execution really long.

-## Examples of the data you can find
+## Examples of the data

 ##Rider data